Tiendil/tiendil-org-content/content/posts/2024-021-world-builders-2023-business-plan-example/en.md

 #### How to break down epics into tasks

 The most important thing is to have a sense of balance.
-With all our desire, we cannot know the full list of interface elements, sounds, mechanics, and whatever else will be in the final game.
+With all our desire, we cannot know the complete list of interface elements, sounds, mechanics, and whatever else will be in the final game.
 Therefore, there is no point in making such a list.

 Instead, we should define work in large chunks, focusing on common sense and our own experience.

-If you have no experience, use common sense only :-) Then find an experienced friend and ask him to check your work.
+If you have no experience, use common sense only. :-) Then, find an experienced friend and ask them to check your work.
 Doing the opposite (finding a person to do this work for you) is not recommended, as the person will leave, and you will be left with an artifact you do not understand.

-Of course, it is okay to delegate task breakdown to a team member (who has signed up to work with you further). **Even cooler is doing it together as a team.** I don't have a team, for now, so I did it myself.
+Of course, it is okay to delegate task breakdown to a team member (who has signed up to work with you further). **Even cooler is doing it together as a team.** I don't have a team for now, so I did it myself.

-In our strategy, we shortly defined the goals of each development stage and the expected result on its completion.
+In our strategy, we briefly defined the goals of each development stage and the expected result upon its completion.

 For example, for the Alpha version: